Why is Land Use Planning Important? When to Use Land? What Can You Use Land for? More importantly: What do You Want to Use Your Land for?

 How Land Use Changes

 The boundary lines start to get less clear when you want to do things like camp or use an RV because a lot of counties don’t allow those activities on residential lots.

 In this case, you need to look for property that is zoned as Recreational, Undeveloped, or Agricultural.
 Unfortunately, there isn’t a standard across the US.
 Each County will use different verbiage and descriptions.
 When you’re researching different properties, you can ask the buyer if things like camping, RVs, or mobile homes are allowed on the lot, and they should be able to tell you.
 If they don’t know, you can always check the County’s zoning ordinance.

 For example, I know for certain based on experience that many counties in Florida do not allow any camping or RV activities on Residential properties.
 All of this has to be done in a specified campsite or RV/Trailer park.

 But, there are many counties in Arizona that use Agricultural land use description for their Residential properties, and that gives you a lot more freedom.
 In these areas, you can certainly camp, bring in an RV, bring in chickens and horses, you can do almost anything on these lots.

 Before you buy land, you need to know what you want to use it for.
 Then you can narrow your search according to the land type.
 Once you find a property you like, you can verify the land type and allowed use by using the APN and the County’s resources.

 If you’re looking for inspiration on how you can use land, check out this article!
 It gives you a list of 44 different ways you can use land.

-If you have any questions or comments, you can leave me (Felicia, co-founder of Compass Land) a message below!
+If you have any questions or comments, you can leave me a comment below!
 I hope you found this helpful!